T20 World Cup: Pressure on for England against Australia after Scotland washout

 Australia captain Mitchell Marsh says fast bowler Pat Cummins, rested for his side's 39-run win over Oman in Barbados on Thursday, is likely to return against England.

-England-wise, Sky Sports Cricket's Nasser Hussain says he would bring left-arm seamer Reece Topley into the side at Kensington Oval.
+England-wise, Sky Sports Cricket's Nasser Hussain would bring left-arm seamer Reece Topley into the side at Kensington Oval.

-Surrey man Topley sat out the Scotland fixture as express quicks Jofra Archer and Mark Wood joined Chris Jordan in the pace attack.
+Surrey man Topley sat out the Scotland fixture as express quicks Wood and Jofra Archer joined Chris Jordan in the pace attack.

 "I would go for him against Australia as his stats to left-handers are phenomenal and Australia have Travis Head and David Warner at the top of the order.